-A point to mention (as far as we currently know) - we have interviewed, gathered & made a compilation of the most 2012, original, on the ballot, independent and third party Congressional (+ 1 Gubernatorial) candidate interviews.
+A point to mention (as far as we currently know) - we have interviewed, gathered & made a compilation of the most 2012 (possibly ever, so far), original, on the ballot, independent and third party Congressional (+ 1 Gubernatorial) candidate interviews.

 If you like the message then please spread the word, email this page, share the ideas; share, subscribe, rate & comment on our social media pages as well as call into radio shows, C-SPAN, write to news outlets etc.

 2014 - we made a compilation of interviews from others, of independent and 3rd party candidates!
 These candidates are what you are probably not being told (informed) about in regards to the 2014 elections, we hope people vote based on hope, not fear.

 office - please use the contact information below herein - we would like to do